raviolli77/dataScience-UCSBProjectGroup-Syllabus/README.md

 **Announcements**:
 Thank you for everyone who participated in the **Python Workshop**

-Let's us know today if you think your team will have something to present for the library staff **next quarter**

-**Teams**:
-Start to realistically look at the completion of your project and plan ahead as to what will be completed by next week and what won't.

-I want all teams to have a plan for this week and next week which will show me where you will end up by the start of **dead week**.
-**MUST BE DONE**: Start created a to-do list that will show the progress you have so far and what will need to be done to be a completed project.
-We don't want project to be in limbo for too long especially once **Spring Break** starts and we do other shit.

 I will need every team to do the following:
 + Update all scripts on their **GitHub** repo in the **ProjectGroupWinter2017**.
 	+ README.md